LAZARSKI UNIVERSITY LIBRARY REGULATIONS

 - The Reading Room book collection is generally available only on site.
 Access to it is open, The Library can make some open access material excluded from free use because of technical conditions, big demand for it or a teacher’s request to include it temporarily in the reserve collection.
-The Reading Room has a storeroom from which materials (mainly books published before 2002 and archival volumes of periodicals) can be made available to Readers on request.

 - When applying for a library card, activation of the Library lending account, or for a database password, it is necessary to show a valid student ID to your librarian, or – in case of Lazarski employees – a valid ID, passport or an employee’s ID, and fill in a sign-in form containing the Reader’s personal data necessary to identify their organizational unit, their telephone number and email address, and pledge to comply with the Regulations of Lazarski University Library.

 - A reader who has an active student ID or library card logs in for the time, can chck the account status and order books in the catalogue.

 - The right to borrow books on general terms is granted to participatns of courses run by the University for people who intend to study, which is confirmed by a list submitted by the relevant university unit and containing the date of completion of the course.

 - With the application for a library card, the applicat accepts the applicable rules of personal data pocessing.

 - At he end of employement, study or residency, please present a certification of settlement with the Library in the appropriate unit of the University.

 - For readers who do not have student ID, the Circulation Desk issues and activates the library card after paying the fee.
 For people from outside of the University, the card is valid for one year, and there is also an annual subscription fee..